Coulomb screening and thermodynamic measurements in magic-angle twisted trilayer graphene

-The geometry of the double-layer structure is shown in Fig.~1a, where a Bernal bilayer graphene (BLG) is placed in proximity with tTLG.
+The geometry of the double-layer structure is shown in Fig.~1a, where a Bernal bilayer graphene (BLG) is placed in proximity with tTLG, separated by an insulating barrier of hexagonal boron nitride (hBN).
 By applying voltage bias on top and bottom graphite gate electrodes, $V_{top}$ and $V_{bot}$, as well as across the insulating hBN barrier, $V_{int}$, we are able to independently control carrier density in BLG and tTLG, $n_{BLG}$ and $n_{tTLG}$, along with the displacement field $D$.
-Transport measurement in tTLG reveals a series of features similar to previous observations in magic-angle tBLG ~\cite{Cao2018b,Yankowitz2019SC,Lu2019SC,Liu2021DtBLG}.
-Resistance peaks at commensurate filling of $\nu=-2$, $+1$ and $+2$ correspond to the correlation-driven insulating states (CIs) (Fig.~\ref{figC}b).
-At the same time, superconductivity emerges as carrier density is detuned from the CI at $\nu=2+\delta$ and $-2-\delta$ ~\cite{Hao2021tTLG,Park2021tTLG}.
+Transport measurement in tTLG reveals a series of correlated states appearing at commensurate fillings, which are evidenced by resistance peaks in longitudinal resistance, resets in Hall density, extra Landau fans and the sawtooth pattern in chemical potential and electronic compressibility ~\cite{Cao2018b,Yankowitz2019SC,Lu2019SC,Liu2021DtBLG}.
+At the same time, superconductivity emerges as carrier density is detuned from the CI at $\nu_{tTLG} =2+\delta$ and $-2-\delta$ ~\cite{Hao2021tTLG,Park2021tTLG}.
+We note that commensurate fillings are determined based on the combination of quantum oscillation and chemical potential measurement (see Fig.~\ref{fig:fan} and Fig.~\ref{figI}).
 Based on the carrier density at commensurate fillings, we obtain a twist angle of $1.5^{\circ}$.
-Notably, transport behavior from different parts of the sample suggests that twist angle varies by $\pm 0.01^{\circ}$ (Supplemental Fig.~\ref{fig:device}).
+Notably, transport behavior from different parts of the sample suggests that twist angle variation across different parts of the sample is on the order of $\pm 0.01^{\circ}$ (Fig.~\ref{fig:device}).
 The excellent sample homogeneity, combined with the double-layer structure, allows us to study the moir\'e band of tTLG using Coulomb screening and thermodynamic measurements.